content-left-bg.png

 Requirements

-Scope of funding activities of this policy
+1. Scope of funding activities

-• a transfer to an external recipient in return for compliance with certain terms and conditions;
+• a transfer to an external recipient in return for compliance with certain terms and conditions

-Subsidies, such as those payable under the Queensland Kindergarten Funding Scheme (QKFS) are a form of grant and are to be managed under this policy.
+Subsidies are a form of grant and are to be managed under this policy.

 The following activities are not to be managed under this policy:

-• funding or grants provided to state schools;
+• funding or grants provided to state schools

 • leasing arrangements where an external provider has entered into a lease for a department-owned asset.

-2. Grants management
+3. Grants management

 This policy covers the full cycle of grant funding from program design, through to grants administration and program evaluation.
 This provides a continuous improvement loop with evaluation of performance and outcomes informing future program development.
 The three distinct stages of design, administration and evaluation each have associated activities which are outlined in the Early childhood grants management framework.